gosupark27/TicTacToe/README.md

 }
 ```

-One issue I faced was figuring out how I could fill in the square with a `X` or `O` for each empty space on the board and not mutate the original board.
-The solution was to find the `position` of the empty square and then assign a `X` or `O` to it and after calling `minimax` revert the square back to an empty space.
+One issue I faced while implementing the algorithm was figuring out how to temporarily fill in an empty square with a marker, *e.g.`X` or `O`* and then revert the board back to its original state.
+I continued to have the original board mutate through each iteration of the `for` loop and consequently I was unable to go through all the possible board positions.
+Eventually, the solution I came up with was to find the `position` of the empty square and then assign a `X` or `O` to it and after calling the `minimax` change the square back to an empty space.

 ### Solution to challenge #2 <a name="solution2"/>

 When it came to writing unit tests I used xUnit, FluentAssertions, and Moq as my testing/mocking frameworks.
-I ran into issues when trying to test a method that invokes an instance method of an object created inside, something like this:
+I ran into issues when testing a particular method where it would invoke an instance method of an object that was instantiated inside of the method body.

+It looks something like this:

 ```
 class A